FS-Driverless/Formula-Student-Driverless-Simulator/docs/integration-handbook.md

   This is valid because in total they collect 90000 points per second.

 ### GPS
-Every vehicle has 1 GPS, it is located at the center core of the vehicle.
+Every vehicle has 1 GPS, it is located at the center of gravity of the vehicle.
 This sensor cannot be removed or moved.

 The GPS captures the position of the vehicle in the geodetic reference system, namely longitude [deg], latitude [deg], altitude [m].